xickyy/Vibe/README.md

 most of the front end is written in javascript whilst utalizing React and Jsx for a smooth user experience.

+A few things i have planned next to add to this site is AWS for uploading images and having a messaging system that uses sockets.io

 ## Getting started
 1. Clone this repository (only this branch)